 Litgrid Litgrid Litgrid

 MAVIR ZRt.
 MAVIR MAVIR

 MEPSO MEPSO MEPSO

 REE REE REE

 REN REN REN

 RTE RTE RTE

 SEPS SEPS SEPS

 NO1

 NO2

 Statnett Statnett NO3

 NO4

 NO5

 SE1

-SVK SVK SE2
+SVIK SVK SE2

-SVK SVK SE3
+SVK SE3

 SE4

 Swissgrid Swissgrid Swissgrid

 TenneT GER TTG TTG

 TenneT NL TenneT NL TenneT NL

 IT-CENTRE_NORTH

 IT-CENTRE_SOUTH

 IT-NORTH

-Terna Terna IT-CALABRIA
+Torpa Torpa IT-CALABRIA

-Terria Terria IT-SARDINIA
+lena Terna IT-SARDINIA

 IT-SICILY

 IT-SOUTH

 IT-SACODC

 Transelectrica TEL TEL

 TransnetBW TNG TNG

-^{} Scheduling Areas from Amprion and Creos constitute a single LFC area
+Scheduling Areas from Amprion and Creos constitute a single LFC area

-7.3.
+8.3.
 Mathematical models

 This section provides the mathematical formulation used to describe the MARI AOF objective functions.
-Not all MARI AOF models are described, but only the objectives as defined in sections 6.1.2 and 6.1.3, as well as the set of variables and parameters that are required in the corresponding equations.
+Not all MARI AOF models are described, but only the objectives as defined in sections 7.1.2 and 7.1.3, as well as the set of variables and parameters that are required in the corresponding equations.

-7.3.1 Mathematical definitions
+8.3.1 Mathematical definitions